twirdie/spotify-account-generator/README.md

-Just you should run "main.py"
+You just should run "main.py"